Simultaneous Optimal Transport: Concluding remarks

 The simultaneous optimal transport is introduced and studied in this paper.
 In view of the wide applications of optimal transport in economic studies, such as contract design (\cite{E10}), Cournot-Nash equilibria in non-atomic games (\cite{BC16}), multiple-good monopoly (\cite{DDT17}), implementation problems (\cite{NS18}), and team matching (\cite{BTZ21}, there are many directions of SOT for future exploration, in addition to our motivating examples and equilibrium analysis in Section \ref{sec:model} and Appendix \ref{sec:equilibrium}.
 More broadly, optimal transport also has strong presence in robust risk assessment (\cite{EPR13}), option pricing (\cite{BHP13}), machine learning (e.g., \cite{PC19}), operations research (e.g., \cite{BM19}) and statistics (e.g., \cite{CCG16}), which offer natural locations to look for applications of our new framework.

 The framework is shown to be technically much more complicated than the classic setting which corresponds to $d=1$ and many new mathematical results are obtained.
 Due to the additional technical richness, there are many directions to explore within the framework of SOT.
 We discuss a few directions below. \begin{enumerate}[(i)] \item The MOT-SOT parity (Theorem \ref{thm:rep}) could potentially pave the path to many future developments of SOT.
-For example, some results on MOT such as complete duality may be translatable to SOT, shedding lights on some of our open questions below.
+For example, some results on MOT such as complete duality may be translatable to SOT, shedding light on some of our open questions below.
 Computational methods for SOT may be developed based on those of MOT; see \cite{D182} and \cite{GO19}.
 Exploration along these directions is left for future study. \item We have focused on the case where $d$ is an integer.
 The problem can be naturally formulated for infinite dimension, by looking at $ \K(\bmu,\bnu):=\bigcap_{j \in J} \K(\mu_j,\nu_j) $ where $J$ is an infinite set which is possibly a continuum.
 The optimal transport problem in this setting can be seen as a limit in some sense of our setting as $d\to\infty$.
 A significant technical challenge arises because $\{\mu_j\mid j\in J\}$ may not admit a dominating measure.
-For studies involving collections of probabilities without a dominating measure, see e.g., \cite{STZ11} in the context of stochastic analysis with applications to mathematical finance. \item The setting of this paper involves two tuples of measures to transport between.
+For studies involving collections of probabilities without a dominating measure, see e.g., \cite{STZ11} in the context of stochastic analysis with applications to mathematical finance.
+Assuming existence of a dominating measure and under some additional assumptions, \cite{G20} proved duality results in infinite dimension via an abstract duality theorem.

+\item The setting of this paper involves two tuples of measures to transport between.
 A natural question is how to generalize the framework to accommodate multiple marginals $\bmu^1,\dots,\bmu^n \in \P(X)^d$.
 For simplicity, assume all marginals are probabilities and defined on the same space $X$.
 In case $d=1$, such a generalization can be conveniently described via the Kantorovich formulation such that the optimal transport problem is